michaelzdrav/taskmate/README.md

 ## Features

-- Multienancy with a shared database schema
+- Multitenancy with a shared database schema
 - Basic Authentication
 - Secure session management protected by IP and login device
 - Written in Flask with gunicorn for performance